awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runcommand.md

 InstanceIds
 The instance IDs where you want the command to run\.
 You can specify a maximum of 50 IDs\.
-You can also use the pseudo parameter `{{RESOURCE_ID}}` in place of instance IDs to more easily run the command on all instances in the target group\.
+You can also use the pseudo parameter `{{RESOURCE_ID}}` in place of instance IDs to run the command on all instances in the target group\.
 For more information about pseudo parameters, see [About pseudo parameters](mw-cli-register-tasks-parameters.md)\. \.
 Another alternative is to send commands to a fleet of instances by using the `Targets` parameter\.
 The `Targets` parameter accepts Amazon Elastic Compute Cloud \(Amazon EC2\) tags\.
 For more information about how to use the `Targets` parameter, see [Using targets and rate controls to send commands to a fleet](send-commands-multiple.md)\.
 Type: StringList
 Required: No \(If you don't specify InstanceIds or use the `{{RESOURCE_ID}}` pseudo parameter, then you must specify the `Targets` parameter\.\)